 Single Sign-On Features

 Skvare created a custom URL that when visited, it checks to see if the user has already logged into Nimble.
 If the user is logged in, it will automatically log them into Drupal.
 To provide a seamless login experience, this custom URL is set as the Drupal frontpage URL.
-If the user is not logged in, it redirects them to the Nimble login page, then redirects the user back to the Drupal website after the Nimble login form is submitted.
-The redirect path is defined in the custom Nimble AMS Settings configuration page within Drupal.
+If the user is not logged in, it redirects them to the Nimble login page, then redirects the user back to the Drupal website after the Nimble Login form was submitted.
+The redirect path is defined in the custom Nimble AMS Settings configuration page.
 It allows members and non-members to be redirected to different pages.
 For example, members will be redirected to the membership dashboard and non-members will be redirected to the join or renew membership page.

 Only member and non-member users for the Learning Management System have accounts in the Nimble AMS database, administrators do not.
 To mitigate this issue and allow admins to log into the site without having Nimble accounts, the login form was moved to a new hidden URL and was no longer accessible from the Drupal default /user page.

-The organization also wanted to ensure that logging out means logging out everywhere.
-From the user’s perspective they do not realize that there are actually different sites with different subdomains, and to them it was all one website.
+NATA wants to ensure that logging out means logging out everywhere.
+From the user’s perspective they do not realize that there are actually different sites with different subdomains.
+To them it was all one website.
 A custom logout link was created which when clicked, logged the user out of the Drupal website as well as the Nimble AMS system.

 Drupal Profile Pages

-Now that all of the users’ personal information is stored in the Nimble AMS system, Nimble is the master database of record.
+Now that all of the users’ personal information is stored in the Nimble AMS system, NATA needs to make sure that Nimble is the master record.
 In order to make Nimble the master record, the users are not able to change the value of the fields on their Drupal user profile.
 When the user clicks the “edit” profile page within Drupal, all of the fields are hidden and a link to Nimble is displayed which redirects the user to the Nimble profile edit page.
 Some user roles, for example administrators, will still have permissions to view the user edit pages to review the values synced from Nimble.
-The roles that have permission to view the profile edit page fields are configurable in the Nimble AMS settings page.
+The roles that have permission to view the profile edit page fields is configurable in the Nimble AMS settings page.